xotypeco/big_shoulders/README.md

 the OTF and TTF family names are split into Big Shoulders Text and Big Shoulders Display; you’ll see both with an 8-weight submenu, from Thin to Black.

+use Big Shoulders Text for sizes up to 72 point. use Big Shoulders Display for anything larger.

 updated as of 06/11/2019

 added instructions for CSS